colejarczyk/doc/api/authorization.rst

 Creating a permanent token in configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to activate configuration access token you need to add to parameters.yml value
+In order to activate configuration access token you need to add to Symfony config value

 .. code-block:: text